 Warrior Angels Foundation

-1. Supports Dr. Gordon's Millennium Health Centers in providing a personalized treatment protocol that pinpoints - and, more importantly, treats - the underlying condition for U.S. Service Members and Veterans who have sustained a Traumatic Brain Injury (TBI) while in the line of duty.
+1. Subsidizes a personalized treatment protocol through the Millennium Health Centers , which pinpoints — and, more importantly, treats — the underlying condition for U.S. Military Service Members and Veterans who have sustained a Traumatic Brain Injury (TBI) while in the line of duty.
+Contributions are entrusted to the Millennium Health Centers to support Veterans who have incurred a TBI in the line of duty.

 2. Provides educational resources on TBI.

 How can I better educate myself on TBI, PTS, and the protocols endorsed by WAF?

 WAF does not directly fund anyone.
 To be considered for support by the Millennium Health Centers you must be a U.S. Service Member or Veteran who has inccurred a TBI in the line of duty.
 The TBI does not need to be documented.

 You can request care by signing up on Dr. Gordon's TBI website (WAF has subsidized this rate for you).